FREE SHIPPING ABOVE 350$

-Hamsa Gift Set for Valentine’s Day
+Hamsa Pendant Gift Set for Lovers

 The Hamsa pendant gift set is a statement piece of bohemian chic mixed with modern elegance.
 Truly unique, this Hamsa is handmade from 100% natural salt!!!